-Wynnstay is committed to sustained development within the sector and will strive for continued growth by acquisition and organic development of the business model.
+Wynnstay is committed to sustained development within the agriculture sector and will strive for continued growth by acquisition and organic development of the business.
 In so doing, Wynnstay Group Plc will optimise the return to all stakeholders in the business.

 In order to achieve this ambition, the Group recognises that it must excel in terms of value, quality and the development of its products, services and people.
 The Group strives to become the “Supplier of Choice” for its customer base.

-The business operates in an environment where fundamental macro-economic drivers are supporting the growth of the principal activities.
+The business operates in a sector where fundamental macro-economic drivers are supporting the growth of its principal activities.
 A growing world population and changing dietary habits are creating an increased demand for food production, which is supported by a political desire to promote greater productivity and self-sufficiency, in a sustainable manner.
 These factors provide a strong backdrop for expansion of the Group’s activities, although the inherent cyclical nature of much of the world’s food production can create certain short term stresses to the smooth operation of activities.
 The Board has always recognised that the natural processes involved in food production will, from time to time, create risks to certain enterprises at different times, either through climatic, disease, economic or other influences.
-There will also be political factors to consider in any strategic planning and the decision of the UK to exit the EU will be a factor for consideration for future development of the business.
-The Group has therefore developed a strategy which is designed to minimise such risks through ensuring a broad and balanced spread of activities across all the main agricultural input areas, rather than relying on any specific single agricultural enterprise.
-This policy of having a broad based business limits the impact of any adverse performance in any single activity, and has helped shelter the Group from periodic commodity volatility extremes.
+Political factors must also be considered in any strategic planning process, and the overriding issue creating a high degree of uncertainty at the moment remains the Brexit process.
+The UK government has taken certain steps to alleviate some of this uncertainty within the agricultural sector.
+This includes commitment for financial support until 2022, which could stretch to 2024, and recognition of the importance of agriculture in less favoured areas as a contributor to the environment, tourism and rural communities.
+Its inclusion as a high priority industry for policy review also indicates the importance of agriculture in the UK food industry, and the Board awaits the detail of any initial transitional arrangements and ultimate policy framework.
+Both major political parties in the UK have indicated the need for continuing support in the sector, although this is likely to take a different form to the EU’s Common Agricultural Policy focusing on competitively priced food and care of the environment.
+Therefore a Group strategy which is designed to minimise risks by ensuring a broad and balanced spread of activities across all the main agricultural areas will be pursued.
+This policy of having a broad based business limits the impact of any adverse performance in any single activity, and has helped shelter the Group from periodic commodity volatility extremes in the past.

-The main markets that the Group operates in are currently supplied by a relatively fragmented industry.
-This provides a strong platform for the development of the business, which has a long track record of both organic and acquisitive growth.
-The Board is confident that, with the expertise and enthusiasm of staff, strong commercial relationships and balance sheet strength, the successful consolidation strategy will continue.
+The main markets that the Group operate in continue to be supplied by a relatively fragmented industry.
+This has provided a strong platform for the development of the business through a consolidation strategy designed to increase market share.
+The Group has a good track record of both organic and acquisitive growth, and the Board is confident that, with the expertise and enthusiasm of staff, strong commercial relationships and balance sheet strength, this successful strategy can continue.
 The Board expect continued geographic expansion of the business’s core operating areas and a broadening of its product offering through the ongoing implementation of this strategy.
-Further growth of the Group will be across all aspects of the company to ensure balanced development of the business model.
+Further growth of the Group will be across all aspects of its activities to ensure balanced development of the business model.

 Long Term Viability

 The Group works within a corporate plan to ensure clear direction and focus for strategic development of the business.
-Instigated in 2015, the existing plan provides a framework into 2019 and there is regular review of planned goals to confirm they remain appropriate.
-A current review is being undertaken and will be assessed by the Board in early 2017.
-Annual budgets are set in line with corporate goals but recognising specific market conditions at the time.
+Initially instigated in 2015 and substantially reviewed in early 2017, the current plan provides a framework into 2019, following which further clarity on Brexit related issues is expected.
+Regular reviews of planned goals take place to confirm they remain appropriate in changing circumstances.
+Annual budgets are set in line with corporate goals but recognise specific market conditions at the time.

 Employees – where the Group aims to attract, develop and reward high calibre personnel, and ensure a safe, interesting and productive environment to work in, thus encouraging the highest levels of customer service.